Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 The fish-man Lyrgans existed in the mythology of Cantabria, an autonomous community located in northern Spain.

-According to legend, this is an amphibious creature that looks like a sullen person who was lost at sea.
+According to legend, this is an amphibious creature that looks like a sullen man who was lost at sea.
 Many people believe that the fish-man was one of the four sons of Francisco de la Vega and Maria del Casar, a couple who lived in the area.
 It was believed that they drowned in the waters of the sea while swimming with their friends at the mouth of Bilbao.

-In today's article, we will introduce you to the most creepy, truly frightening, and most importantly real.
+In today's article we will introduce you to the most creepy, truly frightening, and most importantly real.

 Pike blenny